Anola-Foundation/anola-contracts/README.md

-# seaway-contracts
+# anola-contracts
-An Opinionated token starter template by Seaway.
+An Opinionated token starter template by Anola.